30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 Hotels and Airbnbs can be beautiful, but you never really know how freshly everything was washed.

 Having my own pillow cover instantly makes me feel more relaxed, especially after long travel days when all I want is a good night’s sleep.
+It’s a small addition, but it makes packing for a trip feel more thoughtful and personal.

 It doesn’t take up much space, and honestly, it makes unfamiliar places feel a little more like home.